SamWindell/Signet/docs/usage.md

 ## norm
 ### Description:
-Sets the peak amplitude to a certain level.
-When this is used on multiple files, each file is attenuated by the same amount.
-You can disable this by specifying the flag --independently.
+Sets the peak amplitude to a given level (normalisation).
+When this is used on multiple files, each file is altered by the same amount; preserving their volume levels relative to each other (sometimes known as common-gain normalisation).
+Alternatively, you can make each file always normalise to the target by specifying the flag --independently.

 ### Usage:
   `norm` `[OPTIONS]` `target-decibels`